Edwards Lifesciences: Transcatheter Heart Valve

-Transcatheter Mitral and Tricuspid Therapies (TMTT)
+Transcatheter Mitral and Tricuspid Therapies

 The Transcatheter Mitral and Tricuspid Therapies business segment involves the research and development of transcatheter heart valve repair and replacement technologies designed to treat mitral and tricuspid valve diseases.
 Many of these technologies are in early development and clinical phases, with seven programs and four clinical trials.

 Critical Care

 The Critical Care business segment includes pulmonary artery catheters, disposable pressure transducers and advanced hemodynamic monitoring systems.
 The portfolio also includes a line of balloon catheter-based vascular products, surgical clips and inserts.

-COVID-19

-An analysis powered by the CardioCare program (a part of Edwards Healthcare Solutions) shows 49.9% decline in echocardiography exams, which may lead to underdiagnosis of severe aortic stenosis.
+In 2023, it was announced that the critical care business unit was to be spun off into its own entity, however in 2024 the critical care department was purchased by BD for $4.2 billion.

 Organizational culture

 Edwards Lifesciences Foundation

 The Edwards Lifesciences Foundation launched in 2014 and supports programs designed to treat underserved people to reduce heart valve disease.

 The “Every Heartbeat Matters” (EHM) initiative has educated, screened and treated 1.7 million underserved people, exceeding its goal of serving 1 million underserved patients.